sushanthikavijayan/PlayGround/freshers.md

 # Coding Challenge For Freshers
-Please complete the following coding challenge and submit you code to apply for Software Developer openings at Finahub.
-The quality of the code submitted and the interview score will be the only cretirea for placement.
-We don't ask care about the academic scores or back papers.
+To apply for Software Developer openings at Finahub, please complete the following coding challenge and submit your code.
+The quality of the code you had shared and the interview score will be the only criteria for placement.
+We don’t ask care about the academic scores or back papers.

 ## Challenge: Search and Replace with *
-Write a java programe that takes two inputs:
+Write a java program that takes two inputs:
 1. path to the file
 2. a word or a phrase

-The program will read the contents of the file and then it will search for occurunces of the search phrase in the file.
-The program should then replace all charachers of matching occurunces of the search phrase with \*. <br><br>
+The program will read the contents in the file and search for occurrences of the search phrase in the file.
+The program should then replace all characters of matching occurrences of the search phrase with \*. <br><br>
 The modified file should be saved to a file in the same folder as the input file.

 Example: <br>